-All UEs of the first year of study are collectively assessed under the name of "validation package PV-SBI-0000001", and gives the student 60 ECTS credits, if successful.
-The specific assessment criteria for each individual UE is specified in the appropriate appendices to the curricula in Biology, Mathematics and Biochemistry.[WD1]
+All UEs of the first year of study are collectively assessed under the name of "validation package PV-SBI.0000006", and gives the student 60 ECTS credits, if successful.
+The specific assessment criteria for each individual UE is specified in the appropriate appendices to the curricula on assessment modalities in Biology, Mathematics and Biochemistry.